-Anyone who strolls the loop around Bass Lake, rides horseback or hikes the carriage paths, or explores Flat Top Manor makes a connection with this 3,500-acre estate created by denim magnate Moses H. Cone in late 1800s.
-We are undertaking a multiyear initiative to raise $3 million to address crucial repairs and maintenance as well as trail work and landscape restoration for this treasure listed on the National Register of Historic Places.
+Anyone who strolls the loop around Bass Lake, rides horseback or hikes the carriage paths, or explores Flat Top Manor makes a connection with this 3,500-acre estate created by denim magnate Moses H. Cone, and his wife, Bertha, in late 1800s.
+The Blue Ridge Parkway Foundation is raising funds to address crucial repairs and maintenance as well as trail work and landscape restoration for this treasure listed on the National Register of Historic Places.

-- Partially restore the immediate landscape of the manor house and constructing new trails/sidewalks
+- Partially restore the immediate landscape of the manor house and construct new trails/sidewalks

 - Enhance interpretation of the Manor House's immediate landscape, outdoor recreation areas, and farm and garden landscapes

 - Recreate the experience of the carriage trails by repairing the surface and removing encroaching vegetation to restore vistas